lexesv/sqlitestore/README.md

 Usage
 =====

-`NewSqliteStore` takes the following paramaters
+`NewStore` takes the following paramaters

     endpoint - A sql.Open style endpoint
     tableName - table where sessions are to be saved.
 Required fields are created automatically if the table doesnot exist.